 For anyone, even if you don’t practice magic, bath time is incredibly healing.
-It’s a moment to linger and savor, a perfectly acceptable space in which we are allowed to sit as long as we want.
-If you struggle with depression like me, having a “productive task” to do can seriously lift your spirits.
 It’s relaxing for high anxiety days, fills up a huge chunk of time for depressive days, and you come out clean on top of it.
 And if you’re a spoonie going through a lot of pain, it might help soothe your tired muscles.

 High-Energy, Multi-Step Magic: Cleanse, Cleanse, Cleanse

 This last option is definitely more physically intensive, and I apologize in advance if this is not applicable to some spoonie witches out there.
-Since my symptoms are usually more mentally-exhausting and doing bodywork helps me process, cleaning is often a comforting task for me.
-For others, this might be a task that you ask a friend or family member to help you with, or you may choose to invest some money in a cleaner to help do a deep clean once a month.
-(Bonus points if you have them come near the full moon to move old energy out!)
+For some, this might be a task that you ask a friend or family member to help you with, or you may choose to invest some money in a cleaner to help do a deep clean once a month.
+(You may even ask them come near the full moon to move old energy out!)

 The first step is to wash your sheets and put on clean sheets.
-If you can, try to have at least two sets of sheets so that you can put the clean set on immediately when your energy is still high.
 Clearing out the bad-energy sheets and applying smelly-good sheets is soothing to me when I have to spend a large part of my day in bed.